≥ 92% of participants will know how to assess and care for their own mental health as nurses.

 The next time you listen to a friend, family member, or colleague vent, reflect on the advice that you left them with.

 Above, we discussed the existence of moral distress, what it looks like, what types of situations cause it, and why we experience it.
 But now that we know what moral distress looks like, how can we deal with it?
-And is there anything we can do in these situations?

-The American Association of Critical Care Nurses (AACN) is well-versed in this issue.
+The American Association of Critical-Care Nurses (AACN) is well-versed in this issue.
 It even has a framework for dealing with morally distressing situations (Healthy Nurse Healthy Nation, 2022).

-ASK | “Am I experiencing distress or suffering in some way about a work/patient situation?” |
+| ASK | “Am I experiencing distress or suffering in some way about a work/patient situation?” |

-AFFIRM | “Yes, I’m in distress considering this work/patient situation.
+| AFFIRM | “Yes, I’m in distress considering this work/patient situation.
 I need to address this.” |

-ASSESS | “What am I able to do to address this distress?
+| ASSESS | “What am I able to do to address this distress?
 What am I able to do to mitigate this situation?” |

-ACT | “The time is now.
+| ACT | “The time is now.
 I am going to take action to mitigate this current situation.
 This is what I am going to do to reduce my distress, make it known to others, and implement changes to reduce the risk of situations just like this causing moral distress to my colleagues.” |

 Olivia experienced an episode of belly pain that evening.
 While rocking Olivia, you ASK yourself if what you are experiencing is morally distressing to you.
 You AFFIRM that you are experiencing moral distress.
 You then ASSESS your ability to do something about how you are feeling.
 Discussing your thoughts with your immediate superior, your charge nurse, is the best action.
 You believe specific considerations must be made for this family’s unique situation.
 You also think that this family’s case might be similar to others during this challenging time of strict rules and that the current policy needs to be reviewed.
 You decide to ACT following Olivia’s midnight care.

 You reach out to your charge nurse to discuss your concerns.
-Your charge nurse agrees that this is not a good situation and that there need to be some adjustments made to the unit visitation policy to mitigate these issues and to allow for some exceptions.
+Your charge nurse agrees that this is not a good situation and that there needs to be some adjustments made to the unit visitation policy to mitigate these issues and to allow for some exceptions.
 She asks you if you have considered a solution to these issues.

 You make a recommendation to allow mom to visit daily while wearing a mask and a hospital gown so that she can do some skin-to-skin with Olivia and breastfeed her for at least one feeding.
 You also recommend that Olivia’s twin sister, Penelope, be allowed to join her mom so that mom can work on the psychomotor tasks of breastfeeding her twins to be more prepared for when they are all home together for the first time.
 By allowing this, the mom can visit, bond, breastfeed, and receive in-person parent teaching, Olivia’s twin can be around her sister, and Olivia can receive the bonding and breastmilk that is best for her.
 Ultimately, this could likely allow her to be discharged sooner.
 As for the dad, you recommend using the unit’s video phone call feature.
-This will allow the dad to see his baby daily via virtual technology, ideally while Mom is present.
+This will allow the dad to see his baby daily via virtual technology, ideally while mom is present.
 The charge nurse agrees that these ideas are reasonable and takes them to the unit’s nurse manager.

-The nurse manager discusses these concerns and potential solutions to hospital leadership.
+The nurse manager discusses these concerns and potential solutions with hospital leadership.
 Hospital leadership acknowledges several similar situations arising in other units concerning visitation.
 They recognize that some exceptions need to be made due to the adverse sequelae that can result if the strict, no-visitation rule remains.
 After weighing the pros and cons, the hospital administration agrees.
 Leadership works on adapting the current policies and procedures to reflect a list of exceptions to share with every unit!

 What we might identify and bring forward regarding situations that elicit moral distress might not always necessitate action or yield results.
 But it is always worth the effort to try!